Munthalalakshmi-tejaswi/Jarvis/README.md

 ## 🚀 About Jarvis
 Jarvis is a **voice-controlled AI assistant** that can **chat, execute tasks, open apps/websites, fetch information, calculate, tell jokes, and provide battery status**.
 It integrates **speech recognition, text-to-speech, and intelligent command handling** for a seamless interactive experience.
+**AI Chat Mode:** Jarvis can understand and respond to AI-related questions, general queries, and commands intelligently.
+Users can ask about **Artificial Intelligence, definitions, general knowledge, or other topics**, and Jarvis provides answers using text and voice.
+This mode makes interactions feel like a natural AI conversation.

 ---